ChickenProp/chickenprop.github.com/drafts/sally-anne-fallacy.md

 The name comes from the [Sally-Anne test](https://en.wikipedia.org/wiki/Sally%E2%80%93Anne_test), used in developmental psychology to detect theory of mind.
 Someone who lacks theory of mind will fail the Sally-Anne test, thinking that Sally knows where the marble is.
 The Sally-Anne fallacy is also a failure of theory of mind.

-In internet arguments, this will come up as part of a chain of reasoning, such as: *you think X; X implies Y; therefore you think Y.* Or: *you support X; X leads to Y; therefore you support Y*.[^support]
+In internet arguments, this will often come up as part of a chain of reasoning, such as: *you think X; X implies Y; therefore you think Y.* Or: *you support X; X leads to Y; therefore you support Y*.[^support]

 So for example, we have [this complaint](http://lesserjoke.tumblr.com/post/141930028249/bruce-banner-in-avengers-age-of-ultron-2015) about the words "African dialect" used in *Age of Ultron*.
 The argument goes: a dialect is a variation on a language, therefore [Marvel](https://en.wikipedia.org/wiki/Metonymy) thinks "African" is a language.